Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

-Allergies: Treatment of allergic conditions including some allergic reactions to drugs, urticaria and allergic contact dermatitis, and allergic reactions to insect bites and stings.,Upper respiratory tract: Relief of excessive secretion in the upper respiratory tract as a result of hayfever and allergic rhinitis.,Nausea and vomiting: Antiemetic for vomiting from various causes, including post-operative vomiting, irradiation sickness, drug induced nausea and motion sickness.,Sedation: For short term use under the advice of a doctor or pharmacist
+Allergies: Treatment of allergic conditions including some allergic reactions to drugs, urticaria and allergic contact dermatitis, and allergic reactions to insect bites and stings.,Upper respiratory tract: Relief of excessive secretion in the upper respiratory tract as a result of hayfever and allergic rhinitis.,Nausea and vomiting: Antiemetic for vomiting from various causes, including post-operative vomiting, irradiation sickness, drug induced nausea and motion sickness.,Sedation: For short term use in adults under the advice of a doctor or pharmacist

 How to take it

 The way to take this medicine is: Oral.
 This medicine is taken by mouth.

 You should seek medical advice in relation to medicines and use only as directed by a healthcare professional.

 Always read the label.
 If symptoms persist see your healthcare professional.